Theological Home. Pursuit of God’s Justice. Partnership in Mission.

 • And the three parts work together, symbolizing partnership in mission as understood through our Trinitarian faith

-The Alliance is grateful for the leadership gifts it receives from so many volunteers who dedicate their time as board members, committee chairs, community coordinators, and Summer Community of Service hosts.
-The Alliance also has 2 full-time directors who comprise the Alliance leadership team and four part-time specialists.
-Alliance supporters are invited to submit the names of potential candidates to serve as directors on the board of the Alliance of Baptists to firstname.lastname@example.org.
+The Alliance is grateful for the leadership gifts it receives from so many volunteers who dedicate their time as board members, committee chairs, and community coordinators.
+The Board of Directors, in partnership with the staff, moves the vision and mission of the Alliance forward.
+Members of the Alliance are invited to submit the names of potential candidates to serve as directors on the board of the Alliance of Baptists to email@example.com.

 Jo Ann Alley, West Monroe, LA